 3. Be sun shy

 It does not work on skin that has been sunburned or tanned.
 It is best to avoid excessive outdoor activities before and whilst undergoing laser.
-The best option would be to undergo laser in the cooler months.
+The best option would be to undergo laser hair reduction in the cooler months.
 Moreover, since the skin is already sensitive from the laser, it is best to avoid direct sunlight for at least 48 hours post a session.